 Free and fair competition is part of the American dream.
 This means a company can’t use a Non-Compete Agreement to eliminate all potential competition and form a monopoly in a specific area.

-For example, suppose a young electrician works for the only electrical company in a small town for five years and feels ready to use their general knowledge of the industry to start their own business.
+For example, suppose a young electrician works for the only electrical company in a small town for five years and feels ready to use their general industry knowledge to start their own business.
 The electrician's current employer can’t use a Non-Compete Agreement to ensure their electrical company remains the only one in town.
 Another electrical company is good for the local economy because it creates jobs and gives customers more service providers to choose from.

 However, the employer could justifiably use a Non-Compete Agreement to prevent the young electrician from using their customer list or hiring the employer's other employees for a specified period of time.